Learn to Fly

 If you are not a citizen, or cannot produce the above documents, then it gets more complicated (but not impossible).
 You can get more information here.

-You can take a discovery flight prior to meeting these TSA requirements, but in order to proceed with training beyond the discovery flight, we’ll need to satisfy the TSA.
+You can take an Introductory Flight prior to meeting these TSA requirements, but in order to proceed with training beyond the discovery flight, we’ll need to satisfy the TSA.